14 FAM 720

 b.
 Post management must develop, implement, and publish post-specific policies based on 14 FAM 700 and 14 FAH-4 H-210 to ensure all authorized pouch users understand pouch limitations and the consequences of abusing pouch privileges.

 c.
 Post management must develop, implement, and publish post-specific criteria based on 14 FAM 700 and 14 FAH-4 H-210 for what constitutes pouch abuse at post, including and over and above the prohibitions listed in 14 FAM 723.2.
 The management notice setting forth the criteria must also list post-specific consequences for pouch abuse.
-The Director of A/LM/PMP/DPM will interpret rules and regulations and make decisions if requested to do so.
+The Director of A/LM/PMP/DPM will interpret rules and regulations and make decisions upon request.

 14 FAM 728.4 Other Agencies